Oil Falls on Dollar, Oversupply

 The market already was weighed down by a selloff that began Thursday afternoon.
 Prices had initially rallied in that session after the U.S. government reported crude levels in U.S. storage fell by 6.3 million barrels in the week ended June 30, nearly three times what analysts had predicted.
 But the data also showed a sharp rise in U.S. production, and bearish traders took advantage of the rally to return to the market and sell from a higher price, brokers said.

-That fits a pattern that emerged earlier this year when sporadic, but sometimes very large drawdowns from storage often didn't lead to strong rallies and sometimes led to sell-offs.
-Drawdowns are seen as a bullish sign about falling supply.
-Traders who move based on momentum, especially computerized-trading systems, are seeing the pattern and selling again, brokers said.
+That fits a pattern that emerged earlier this year when sporadic, but sometimes very large drawdowns from storage often didn't lead to strong rallies and sometimes led to selloffs.
+That has surprised many because drawdowns are typically considered a bullish signal of lower supply.
+Traders who move based on momentum, especially computerized-trading systems, have caught on to the recent, counterintuitive pattern and are selling as they have done several times this year, brokers said.

-"Right now momentum has turned down," said Bill Baruch, senior strategist at Chicago brokerage iiTrader.
-"There's a lot of (bearish traders) that were in this market that got squeezed last week, and ultimately they want to be back in."
+"It definitely reinforces the notion that momentum is at best sideways but really ... just negative," said John Saucer, vice president of research and analysis at Mobius Risk Group in Houston.

 Markets are concerned that agile U.S. producers are increasing production, says Michael McCarthy, chief markets strategist CMC Markets.
 Data from the EIA also showed U.S. production increased to nearly 9.34 million barrels a day last week, from 9.25 million barrels a day the week before.
 Production was up nearly 11% from a year ago and nearly back at its 10-month high.